ArtooTrills/Bounty-Artoo-Strategy/README.md

-# Artoo Strategy
+# Let's create leverage

+I came across this tweet recently and thought it was the perfect articulation of what a startup needs to do but more importantly the specific objective of a good product manager:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The only three things worth doing at a startup:<br>-Make the product better<br>-Sell the product better<br>-Create leverage for either of first two</p>&mdash; Sam Gerstenzang (@gerstenzang) <a href="https://twitter.com/gerstenzang/status/919713909292052482?ref_src=twsrc%5Etfw">October 15, 2017</a></blockquote>

 Artoo is at an exciting place.
 We are making 6 Crs of revenue and have differentiated ourselves.
-While the market is here, we feel the next wave is starting.
+While we have found our product-market fit, we feel the next wave is starting shortly.
 Like round 1, we need to out think our competitors in all possible dimensions.

-Look through the current product of Artoo:
+Look through the current product of Artoo -- feel free to click around:

 1) Mobile from demo.demo.artoo.in (ask for a pre-installed version from Artoo)
+  * Tasks
+  * Lead
   * Application -- Kathirvel N, Rajesh Singh
+  * Performance
+  * Entities
+  * EMI Calculator

 2) Web
    * http://demo.demo.artoo.in/branch-manager#/j2vmu3nk/j2vmu3nk-home